mapping-elections/site/_maps/meae.congressional.congress04.tn.county.md

 :::

-In its first congressional election, Tennessee elected one representative to the Fourth Congress.
+In its first congressional election, Tennessee elected one Democratic-Republican to the Fourth Congress.

 Tennessee used a statewide at-large system for electing its members to Congress.